 In this visitor guide from our own first-hand experience of visiting the temple, we hope to clear up the confusion, offer insight into why you might want to visit the Golden Temple of Phnom Penh, and provide helpful tips for making the most of your journey.

-First-Hand Guide to Visiting the Golden Temple of Phnom Penh
+Golden Temple of Phnom Penh

 When it comes to gold paint, it’s clear they’ve spared no expense.
 On a sunny day, the entire structure dazzles in the sunlight (make sure to bring sunglasses, and avoid staring directly at the Golden Temple!).